DanielOaks/mlpds/src/pages/guides/intention-in-art.md

 ---
-title: Intention in art.
-What you want to do vs What actually happens
+title: Intention in art
+subtitle: What you want to do vs What actually happens
 author: viwrastupr
 type: guide
 ---